Chemical Engineering Courses (CHE)

 CHE 578.
 Molecular Heterogeneous Catalysis and Electro-Catalysis

-Prerequisite: Senior or graduate standing.
+Advisory Prerequisite: Senior or graduate standing.
+Enforced Prerequisite: None.
 (3 credits)

 The course will address numerous topics including: 1) Chemical bonding on metal surfaces; 2) Various experimental and theoretical tools that are used to study chemical transformations on surfaces at molecular level.
 The material will be discussed through a number of examples addressing contemporary issues related to the fields of energy and environment.
 We will also discuss strategies that can be utilized to employ molecular insights to identify optimal electrocatalysts for different electrochemical processes.
 CourseProfile (ATLAS)

-CHE 584 (BiomedE 584) (Biomat 584).
-Tissue Engineering
+CHE 584 (BIOMEDE 584) (BIOMATLS 584).
+Advances in Tissue Engineering

-Fundamental engineering and biological principles underlying field of tissue engineering are studied, along with specific examples and strategies to engineer specific tissues for clinical use (e.g. skin).
+Fundamentals engineering and biological principles underlying field of tissue engineering are studied, along with specific examples and strategies to engineer specific tissues for clinical use (e.g. skin).
 Student design teams propose new approaches to tissue engineering challenges.
 CourseProfile (ATLAS)

 CHE 588 (BIOMEDE 588).
 Global Quality Systems and Regulatory Innovation